Enquire

 As the herds migrate north towards the Masai Mara, the rainfall stops and the vegetation recedes.
 This exposes both the herds and the predators, which is why game viewing is so spectacular during the dry months of July to September.
 Forced into the open, the interaction between predator and prey can be experienced easily.
 Less rainfall also means that wildlife must find water quickly, and waterholes around camps and lodges attract thousands of them.

 This is the most expensive time of year for a Great Migration safari, but the wildebeest crossings at the Grumeti River in Tanzania and the Mara river crossing in Kenya are the highlights of the wildebeest migration.
-If you’re traveling on a budget, the best time to go on safari is during the green season.
+If you’re travelling on a budget, the best time to go on safari is during the green season.
 You can expect a less crowded experience, which makes for a more intimate experience, particularly for couples.

 Your accommodation makes a difference